Nilondes/Library_management/README.md

 - display all books
 - change book status (given or present)

 The data is stored in json format.
-Only standart Python libraries are used
+Only standard Python libraries are used